For social media managers, this makes your workload a little bit smaller.

 MyQuikVid lets users record a new video directly from the app or choose an existing video from the phone’s gallery.
 Next, users have the option to trim the video, add a watermark or add text.
 After giving their edited video a title and brief description, users can share their finished production to Facebook, Twitter, YouTube and Instagram with just a single tap.
 MyQuikVid’s YouTube channel features a brief demonstration of these core features.

 Special editing effects like slow motion are currently in the works.
-In addition, an iOS version of MyQuikVid will launch soon.
+In addition, an iOS version of MyQuikVid will launch soon, in collaboration with Sileria Android Development Company.